team-leevio/happy-elementor-addons/readme.txt

 Our card widget will help you to create mesmerizing card items.
 You can add custom badge items to it.
 Also, you can add images and custom buttons to that.
 Check our card widget from our demo site.
 If you like the demo design, you can use the card items directly on your website with our live copy feature of Happy Addons Pro.
 * **[Info Box](https://demo.happyaddons.com/elementor-info-box-widget-demo/)** – Our Info Box widget will help you create beautiful information boxes using icons, links, and texts, making them slick using the built-in positioning features.
 This info box widget is different from our card widget.
 It will allow you to add an heading, descriptions, and button within it.
 Also, you can customize the heading, button, image, or icon of the info box widget.
 Check the demos of the info box widget.
 * **[Icon Box](https://demo.happyaddons.com/elementor-icon-box-widget-demo/)** – The icon Box widget is a simplified version of Infobox but has powerful display features.
 Perfect for showcasing interesting information to your users in various styles.
 Our icon box widget is easy to customize.
 Within this icon box, you will get ‘Icon‘ to set the icon size and add padding, border, and box-shadow.
 You can also add a hover effect to your icon of the icon box widget.
 Moreover, you will get the flexibility to add 'Title‘ so that you can set text type using typography, add text-shadow, and text color within the icon box widget.
 Check our icon box widget from our demo site.
 If you like the demo design,  you directly use the card items directly on your website with our live copy feature of our Pro version.
 * **[Skill Bars](https://demo.happyaddons.com/elementor-skill-bars-widget-demo/)** – This Skill Bar Widget is an essential building block to showcase user skills, task percentage, required tools, and other progressive information differently.
 Our skill bars widget comes with incredible customizing options to suit your needs.
 You can use the Team Skill Bars Widget to create beautiful designs.
 Text Color, Level Color, and Base Color are available in it.
-By using the coloring option of the Skill Bars widget,  you can stand out your skillset from others.
-This skill bar widget will help you showcase your skillset on your website.
+By using the coloring option of the Skill Bars widget,  you can stand out your skill set from others.
+This skill bar widget will help you showcase your skill set on your website.
 Also, help you to increase the credibility of your portfolio.
 Use the skill bars widget to stand out in the crowd, as there are no design limitations in the Skill bar widget.
 * **[Review](https://demo.happyaddons.com/elementor-review-widget-demo/)** – Showcase your user feedback, reviews, and rating more easily than ever using our review widget.
 Display user photos, texts, and star ratings.
 Make them stand out using built-in offsets and positioning features.
 User reviews and testimonials are so important to build your user’s trust in your brand.
 Our Review widget will be the best option to show Reviews on the site without hassle.
 What are you getting in this review widget?
 You can style your reviews by clicking on the ‘Review’ option.
 It is possible to set a maximum rating a user can give, such as 4.8 or even 5.
 Users can give reviews in stars or numbers.
 You can also set the review position, whether it should be on top or bottom, within the Review Widget.
 Also, you can customize the Reviewer image in this Widget.
 * **[Image Compare](https://demo.happyaddons.com/elementor-image-compare-widget-demo/)** – Are you a photo editor, agency, or product designer who often needs to showcase your beautiful works in the form of a before and after slider?
 The Image compare widget is perfect for this job.
 And built-in styling options and vertical and horizontal orientation features can help you design these before-after sections with more creativity.
 Our image comparison widget will help you to compare your two product images Old Vs New in an amazing way.
 By maintaining a perfect image resolution, it will be able to detect major changes in the product.
 Get ready to showcase your product comparison exclusively by using this Image Compare widget.
 * **[Gradient Heading](https://demo.happyaddons.com/elementor-gradient-heading-widget-demo/)** – Another gem to create eye-catchy headings for your websites.
 With our Gradient Heading widget, you can apply different gradient styles, angles, opacity, and positions to make them look even better across different device screens.
 It is the easiest way to add a gradient to your headlines and titles inside the page builder.
 So don’t waste your time creating a custom-coded gradient heading within your site; use the Gradient Heading widget to make an amazing gradient Heading for your site.